 Sex and intimacy can be somewhat of a taboo subject depending on your circumstances.
 Personally, sex wasn’t talked about often in my household or in a school setting.
 It was perceived and often portrayed as something which was strictly reserved for married couples.
-And even then sex and intimacy was only used in order to procreate.
+And even then sex and intimacy were only used in order to procreate.
 But times have changed, and with it I’m slowly revising my relationship with sex.

-Sex is by no means a cure all, but it can certainly benefit our well-being.
+Sex is by no means a cure-all, but it can certainly benefit our well-being.
 In fact, there are numerous reports detailing how sex can reduce cardiac episodes, boost the immune system and can even help us sleep.
 Have I got your attention yet?!

 Please Note: I do my best to talk about sex, intimacy and sexual health in a non-judgemental way.
-However, I’m also aware that sex and intimacy isn’t necessary for everyone, and that’s fine.
+However, I’m also aware that sex and intimacy aren’t necessary for everyone, and that’s fine.
 I’m writing this as someone who is working on her relationship with sex, how I understand it, and how it correlates to my own mental and physical health.

 5 Reasons why SEX and INTIMACY is good for your health!